Iron(III) chloride: Organic synthesis research

 Although iron(III) chlorides are seldom used in practical organic synthesis, they have received considerable attention as reagents because they are inexpensive, earth abundant, and relatively nontoxic.
 Many experiments probe both its redox activity and its Lewis acidity.
-For example, iron(III) chloride oxidizes naphthols to naphthoquinones: 3-Alkylthiophenes are polymerized to polythiophenes upon treatment with ferric chloride.
+For example, iron(III) chloride oxidizes naphthols to naphthoquinones:

+3-Alkylthiophenes are polymerized to polythiophenes upon treatment with ferric chloride.
 Iron(III) chloride has been shown to promote C-C coupling reaction.

 Several reagents have been developed based on supported iron(III) chloride.
 On silica gel, the anhydrous salt has been applied to certain dehydration and pinacol-type rearrangement reactions.
 A similar reagent but moistened induces hydrolysis or epimerization reactions.
 On alumina, ferric chloride has been shown to accelerate ene reactions.

 When pretreated with sodium hydride, iron(III) chloride gives a hydride reducing agent that convert alkenes and ketones into alkanes and alcohols, respectively.

 Histology

 Iron(III) chloride is a component of useful stains, such as Carnoy's solution, a histological fixative with many applications.
 Also, it is used to prepare Verhoeff's stain.
+Molecules of iron(III) chloride inserted in layers of graphene form GraphExeter, a material developed by the University of Exeter.